OpenNebula/docs/source/advanced_components/ddc/template/physical.rst

 Example 2: Cluster with AWS host
 --------------------------------

-The following template describes provisioning a cluster with a single host deployed on Amazon EC2:
+The following template describes provisioning a cluster with a single host deployed on Amazon AWS:

 .. code::